Margarethe Schurz: Life

-Margarethe Meyer-Schurz was born in Hamburg as the youngest daughter of Heinrich Christian Meyer, on August 27, 1833.
+Margarethe Meyer-Schurz was born in Hamburg, Germany, as the youngest daughter of Heinrich Christian Meyer, on August 27, 1833.
 Her mother died only a few hours after her birth.
 Her father encouraged education and the arts.
 In Hamburg, she studied under educators influenced by the creator of the "kindergarten" concept, child advocate Friedrich Fröbel.
 Her father died when she was 15 years old.
 Through her older sisters Amalie and Bertha, she came into early contact with the "Society of German Catholics" and later attended the "School for the Female Sex".
 After her older sister Bertha divorced her husband Friedrich Traun, she entered a new marriage with the excommunicated priest Johannes Ronge, the founder of the schismatic German Catholics.

 After the failed revolution of 1848, Bertha followed Johannes Ronge into exile in London.
 In 1849, Margarethe and her sister Bertha met Fröbel.
 Bertha Meyer spent 1850 and 1851 advancing the concept, opening Kindergartens across the German States.
 In 1851, Bertha and her spouse, Johannes Ronge, opened the England Infant Garden in Tavistock Place, the first Kindergarten in the English-speaking community.
 Margarethe Meyer taught at the England Infant Garden before moving to Watertown, Wisconsin with her husband Carl Schurz.
-In fall of 1851, Bertha became seriously sick and desperately needed help in the household.
+In the fall of 1851, Bertha became seriously sick and desperately needed help in the household.
 Because of this, Margarethe traveled to London as well.
-There she met Carl Schurz who (like Ronge) had to leave Germany for political reasons.
+There, she met Carl Schurz who (like Ronge) had to leave Germany for political reasons.
 Margarethe and Carl entered a civil marriage and traveled soon thereafter to the United States.
 Both were members of the Irving Literary Society.
 In Watertown, Wisconsin, they started a small farm, where Margarethe's gift for financial affairs put them at an advantage.